edangelo2/blockchain-developer-bootcamp-final-project/README.md

 ## Dapp Description and instrucctions to install it and run it locally

 The Dapp is a React/Next Web3 application.
-Although the Dapp is hosted in Netifly as required for the project, if you want to install it and run it locally below are the steps to follow.
+Although the Dapp is hosted in Netifly as required for the project, if you want to install it and run it locally below are the steps to perform the installation.

-**Note:** I have very basics knowledge working with this technology but I managed to create the Dapp and deploy it.
+**Note:** I have very basic knowledge working with this technology but I managed to create the Dapp and deploy it.

 ### Next.js
 `npx create-next-app dapp`